 VPNs were first adopted by the business world to keep their computers, smartphones, and tablets as secure as possible.
 Today, with more people having privacy concerns and hacker attacks on the rise, VPN use among the general public is increasing.
 They work by connecting to a third party server, and data is passed back and forth between this server via an encrypted tunnel.
 This makes connections far more secure than going through a regular server.

-With the demand increasing for streaming services such as Netflix, many use VPNs to access content that is unavailable in their home country.
+With the demand increasing for streaming services such as IPTV, many use a vpn for iptv to access content that is unavailable in their home country.
 A good VPN network can bounce connections around the world so accessing American Netflix while in Belgium, for example, should, in theory, be possible, and for a long time, it was.

 Netflix et al. realised that many were accessing the content this way and due to copyright and content licensing laws developed ways to block VPNs, making streaming content to a computer impossible.